Prelude to Formation

 On February 25, 1862, the Confederate War Department issued Special Orders, Number 45 placing Major General Kirby Smith in charge of the “troops in East Tennessee.”
 Smith arrived in Knoxville on March 8 and reported that he had “assumed command of the District of East Tennessee.”
 The troops he inherited were relatively undisciplined recruits populating widely dispersed units.
 Smith spent the next several months trying to unify and provision his forces in the face of the generally hostile local populace.

-On July 31, 1862, Smith traveled to Chattanooga and met with newly-named commander of the Army of the Mississippi, General Braxton Bragg.
+On July 31, 1862, Smith traveled to Chattanooga and met with the newly named commander of the Army of the Mississippi, General Braxton Bragg.
 There, the two generals developed plans to end the string of Federal successes in the West by launching a two-pronged invasion of Kentucky.
 To facilitate the offensive, Bragg loaned Smith two brigades commanded by Brigadier General Patrick R. Cleburne and Colonel Preston Smith.
-Augmented by Bragg’s soldiers, Smith’s forces were composed of four divisions and one cavalry brigade:
+Augmented by Bragg’s soldiers, Smith’s forces comprised four divisions and one cavalry brigade:

 - 1st Division — Brigadier General Carter Stevenson